esm-ispm-unibe-ch/nmarank/README.md

 ```

 The bug.report function is not supported in RStudio.
 Please send an
-email to Theodoros Papakonstantinouer <dev@tpapak.com> if you use
+email to Theodoros Papakonstantinou <dev@tpapak.com> if you use
 RStudio.

 You can also report bugs on GitHub under